Main Directorate of Information of the Polish Army: History

 The GZI was established in 1944 as part of the Polish Military in the USSR.
 When it was founded, its officers were predominantly Russian, having been sourced from the Soviet secret services like the NKGB, the NKVD, and SMERSH.
 In December 1945, the number of Poles in the GZI did not surpass 43%, but by 1946–1947, it had grown to 77%.
 At the GZI's headquarters in Warsaw, the commendatory staff was initially entirely Russian and the first Polish officer was not installed until the end of 1945.
 By September 1947, almost all important positions at the headquarters were occupied by Polish army officers.
-In June 1950 headquarters again had been placed under the management of a Russian officer when Dmitrij Wozniesieński (a former SMERSH officer) become the head of GZI.
+In June 1950 headquarters again had been placed under the management of a Russian officer when Dmitrij Wozniesieński (a former SMERSH officer) became the head of GZI.
 With him came 150 new Russian officers who retook over all executive posts.

 In 1945, the number of staff surpassed 1,000 officers.
 In the next year, because of the demobilization of the armed forces, the number of staff fell to 992.
 Increasing repression on Army, Navy and Air Force officers, and the very fast development of the new Polish People's Army, again forced GZI to increase its manpower and the number of new posts.
 Whilst in January 1951, the number of permanent employees in GZI was 2,740 (1,002 officers, 302 non-commissioned officers, 1,198 privates and 238 civil employees), by January 1953 the number of permanent employees had reached 4,130 people (1,502 officers, 453 non-commissioned officers, 1,795 privates and 380 civilian employees).
 New informers and secret agents were recruited from regular army, navy and air force units.
 The biggest number of informers and secret agents was in 1952, when for a total of 356,481 Polish army soldiers there were 24,025 informers and secret agents, working inside military structure.
 At that time, every seventh soldier in the Polish military was in contact with a GZI officer.
 It was the approved norm that at least one agent from the GZI should be in each platoon.